fnproject/tutorials/java/UsingJavaRuntimeContext/README.md

     funcKey2: funcValue2
 ```

 Save the file.
-Adding a `config:` section to the `func.yaml` file allows you to specify key value pairs within the file.
+Adding a `config:` section to the `func.yaml` file allows you to specify key/value pairs within the file.

 **Deploy** and **invoke** your function locally from the `java-envfn` directory.